Ubuntu Server 20.04 autoinstall

 Notes

-The Ubuntu Live Server ISO is too fast for packer
+The Ubuntu Live Server ISO is too fast for Hashicorp Packer

-I ran into some difficulty where the packer boot_command
+I ran into some difficulty where packer’s boot_command

-arrives too late and the Live Server ISO had already initiated the default interactive installer.
+arrives too late and the Ubuntu Server ISO had already initiated the interactive installer.

 In the iPXE script I have the freedom to configure the exact boot arguments to the installer.

-Here is the git repo I use to maintain my homelab infrastructure’s packer build workflow: https://github.com/tlhakhan/packer-esxi
+Here is the git repository I use to maintain my home lab’s VM build workflow: https://github.com/tenzin-io/vmware-builder